-We integrate sustainability efforts into our business strategy because these efforts directly affect long-term business viability and profitability.
+We integrate sustainability considerations into our business strategy because they directly affect long-term business viability and profitability.
 Our focus on sustainability makes our company a better corporate citizen while creating opportunities to increase revenues and profitability, create a competitive advantage, and attract a skilled and diverse workforce.